Using MIT SHIP at MIT Medical

 MIT SHIP covers off-campus mental health services.

-If you see a mental health provider who does not participate in the Blue Cross Blue Shield (BCBS) PPO/EPO network:
+If you see a licensed mental health provider who does not participate in the Blue Cross Blue Shield (BCBS) PPO/EPO network:

 Your insurance will pay 100 percent of the BCBS allowed amount for your first 52 visits in a calendar year.
 The “allowed amount” is the maximum amount that BCBS will pay for a mental health visit.
 If your provider charges more than the BCBS allowed amount, you will need to pay the difference.